 - Vichyssoise, a pureed potato soup, was invented in New York City by a French chef.

-Making and savoring French food is an art that takes a lifetime to master, yet requires that time stands still to appreciate its splendor.
-Explore French cuisine: an art, a tradition -- a way of life.
+French cuisine is a unique, cultural experience that melds flavorful, seasonal foods with beauty, leisure, and precise preparation.
+Making and savoring French food is an art that might take a lifetime to master, yet requires that time stands still to appreciate its splendor.
+Explore French cuisine and consider it an art, a tradition, and a way of life.